One of the key stages of the redundancy process is consultation. But why is it important? And, what must you do during this period?

 With this in mind, don’t refuse requests for meetings or more information from employees just because you feel you’ve had enough.
 It’s vital you listen to your staff and take on board their suggestions.

-If you’re struggling with the redundancy process, or feel you may need to make redundancies soon and aren’t sure where to start, speak to a Croner expert today on 01455 858 132
+If you’re struggling with the redundancy process, or feel you may need to make redundancies soon and aren’t sure where to start, use our handy redundancy calculator or speak to a Croner expert today on 01455 858 132